-Our current community project is the restoration of the garden at Old Government Cottage in Stanley Street, Bathurst.
+One of our community projects was the restoration of the garden at Old Government Cottage in Stanley Street, Bathurst.
 The project started in early 2013 with Bathurst Gardeners’ Club constructing and researching an historical 1850’s style kitchen garden and plants of that era.
-Bathurst District Historical Society has provided the majority of the funds for the project.
+Bathurst District Historical Society provided the majority of the funds for the project.

 The garden has several sections – picking garden, fruit trees, herb garden, vegetable garden and berries.

-The garden was opened on the 29th of March 2015 and is a bi-centenary project.
-The garden will also be included in the Bathurst Spring Spectacular gardens during the weekend of 31st October/1st November 2015.
+The garden was opened on the 29th of March 2015 and was a bi-centenary project.

 Official opening of the garden at Old Government Cottage on Sunday, 29th of March 2015.

 JUNE, JULY AND AUGUST MEETINGS (WINTER) will be held at the Bathurst Senior Citizen’s Centre – 176 Russell Street.(Or end of Flanagan Lane, off Russell Street, near Rankin Street roundabout.)
 Please bring your mug and a plate to share.

 At the June meeting the speaker will be member Chris Stewart.
 Chris’ topic is “A Potted History of Gardening in Bathurst” from 1870 onwards; who planted our Street Trees; forgotten and lost parks and gardens.

 Fiona Ogilvie is our speaker in July.
 Fiona is another member of the club and is a writer for the “Land”.